Skip to content

 Filing Tax Returns in the USA

-• If an international student or scholar did not receive any source of income they need to file Form 8843.
+• If an international student or scholar did not receive any income, they need to file Form 8843.

-• If the international student or scholar did receive income in the last calendar year then they would need to file Form 8843 and most likely Form 1040NR-EZ
+• If an international student or scholar did receive income in the last calendar year, then they would need to file Form 8843 and most likely Form 1040NR-EZ

 • Dependents (including spouses and children of all ages) are also required to file Form 8843 if they were in the US during the previous calendar year.